Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

-We argued in the main text that mapping positive states and effects of CQT to positive states and effects of RQT is in tension with mapping separable states and effects of CQT to separable states and effects of RQM; for the embedding of CQT into RQT considered in the main text, only one of these requirements can be satisfied at once.
+We argued in the main text that mapping positive states and effects of \CNQT~to positive states and effects of RNQT is in tension with mapping separable states and effects of \CNQT~to separable states and effects of RNQT; for the embedding of \CNQT~into RNQT considered in the main text, only one of these requirements can be satisfied at once.

-In this appendix, we study the embedding and construct a new combination rule such that it can map separable states and effects to separable states and effects.
+In this appendix, we study the embedding and construct a new combination rule such that it can map separable states and effects to separable states and effects while preserving traces and positivity.